KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | --dbdir  | Path to ncbi database directory   |
 +----------+-----------------------------------+

-You can view the complete command line opions using ``autometa-taxonomy-majority-vote -h``
+You can view the complete command line options using ``autometa-taxonomy-majority-vote -h``

 The above command would generate a table (``78mbp_metagenome.votes.tsv``) having the taxid of each contig identified as per majority vote.